Skip to main content

 • 170.23 Uniswap Liquidity Provider tokens from the UDT/ETH pool

-In June 2023, the Governor contract was upgraded from 0x7757f7f21f5fa9b1fd168642b79416051cd0bb94 to 0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591 via a DAO proposal that the community approved and executed onchain.
+In June 2023, the legacy Governor contract was upgraded from 0x7757f7f21f5fa9b1fd168642b79416051cd0bb94 to 0x440d9D4E66d39bb28FB58729Cb4D3ead2A595591 via a DAO proposal that the community approved and executed onchain.
 This upgrade is the result of a vulnerability in the OpenZeppelin library and the new Governor contract is now upgradable.
+The above information is included for historical reference.

 Voting